quangthe/helm-charts/README.md

 - `simple-locust-helm`: A simple helm chart to deploy [Locust](https://locust.io/) - An open source load testing tool.
 - `simple-springboot-helm`: A simple helm chart to quickly deploy Spring Boot application on K8S.
 - `static-site-helm`: A simple nginx static site to verify ingress and cert-manager setup for a K8S.
+- `simple-keycloak-helm`: A Helm chart for deploying demo Keycloak server

 ## simple-magnolia-helm